glennmckechnie/weewx-uradmon/README.md

    It will appear as above.
 Change the _192.168.0.235_ to point to your unit, using its __IP__ or __Qualified name.__

    Next, edit the uradmon/skin.conf and in the top setion there is the __unit_id__ that needs changing.
-Replace what's there with yours.
+Replace what is there with yours.

    <pre>
    [Uradmonitor]